 - Recommended citation

 The marketing bill series is based on sales proceeds.
 Proceeds from each food dollar expenditure are divided into two sub-components of market value:

-- Farm share measures proceeds of farm commodity sales tied to a food dollar expenditure and sold to non-farm establishments.
-It does not include sales of farm commodities that are incorporated into other commodities and resold to a domestic farm industry—this eliminates double counting.
+- Farm share measures proceeds of farm commodity sales tied to a food-dollar expenditure and sold to non-farm establishments.
+Farm share does not include sales of farm commodities that are incorporated into other commodities and resold to a domestic farm industry—this eliminates double counting.

-For calendar year 2018, the farm share was 14.6 cents of each food dollar expenditure, and the marketing bill was 85.4 cents, accounting for the remainder of the food dollar.
+For calendar year 2019, the farm share was 14.3 cents of each food-dollar expenditure, and the marketing bill was 85.7 cents, accounting for the remainder of the food dollar.